Aspiring harmonica players should

 start with a standard 10-hole diatonic harmonica in the key of C.

-many professional players have traditionally performed on wood-bodied harmonicas,
+players have traditionally performed on wood-comb harmonicas, more are

-more and more are using plastic as time goes by.
-Plastic is a much more
+using plastic as time goes by.
+Plastic is a much more constant medium

-airtight for greater volume.
-So, unless you're dead set on one of the
+volume.
+So, unless you're set on one of the classic wood-comb

 The

-choices are easy if you're going for a really inexpensive harmonica --
+choices are easy if you're going for an inexpensive harmonica --

 of any age.
 You'll be amazed at the big blues sound they deliver.